Roles & Personas¶

 By changing the environment name in the environment combo box, the responsibility model for a different environment can be viewed.
 By clicking on a model element, information about that artifact can be viewed.

-For details on how to print models as SVG files, see the `Viewing Asset models`_ section.
+For details on how to print responsibility models as SVG files, see Generating Documentation.

 Personas are specifications of archetypical users that the system needs to directly or indirectly cater for.
 The system needs to be specified for Primary Personas, but Secondary Personas cannot be ignored as their thoughts or concerns provide insight into potential usability problems.